mat10d/EvolvePro/README.md

 ## Colab Tutorial

-For a step-by-step guide on using EVOLVEpro to improve a protein's activity, see our Google Colab tutorial:
+For a step-by-step guide on using EVOLVEpro to improve a protein's activity, simulated on a small dataset that we used as part of the DMS work, see our Google Colab tutorial [here](https://colab.research.google.com/drive/1YCWvR73ItSsJn3P89yk_GY1g5GEJUlgy?usp=sharing).

-[Include link to Google Colab notebook here--upcoming]
+.

 ## Citation